 Environment: Partner Jeffrey Smith has presided over his community’s environmental advisory council.

 Child Abuse Prevention: Partner Regina Calcaterra serves on the advisory committee for the New York Society for the Prevention of Cruelty to Children.

 Wolf Haldenstein attorneys provide pro bono assistance to distinct communities.
 Former partner Eric Levine, now retired from active practice, serves as Special Counsel for Pro Bono Services for the firm.
 In this capacity, Mr. Levine represents victims of domestic violence on a pro bono basis, while also providing assistance and guidance on Wolf Haldenstein’s various other pro bono representations.

 Partner Thomas Burt worked for three years as a member of a panel of neutrals overseeing a civil rights settlement concerning day laborers in his local community, the Village of Mamaroneck, New York.
 Following settlement before U.S. District Court Judge Colleen McMahon, the Village and the representatives of Hispanic day laborer plaintiffs each appointed representatives, under the direction of the Court’s referee, to oversee implementation of terms that included cessation of certain enforcement practices, and creation of a new hiring site supported by a local church.
 The body was called the Constituents’ Committee on Day Laborer Issues, and it met from 2007 to 2010, when its work was deemed complete.
 Mr. Burt has also represents transgender community members nationwide to formalize their transition.

 Partners Matthew Guiney, Regina Calcaterra and associate Brittany DeJong have provided pro bono representation to individuals with mental and physical disabilities.
-Partner Michael Jaffe’s pro bono activities include working on political asylum cases for the Lawyers Committee for Human Rights.
+Of Counsel Michael Jaffe’s pro bono activities include working on political asylum cases for the Lawyers Committee for Human Rights.